Diapolo10/oyna/CONTRIBUTING.rst

-How to contribute to Games
+How to contribute to Oyna
 ==========================

-Thank you for considering contributing to Games!
+Thank you for considering contributing to Oyna!